-Neither party has waived or forfeited any of their rights, privileges, positions, or defenses with respect to the on-going negotiations on the long-term compact.
-The Tribe reserves its right under Section 11(d)(7) of the IGRA to bring an action in the Federal District Court against the State if the Tribe concludes that the State has not negotiated in good faith on the long-term compact.
+G. Reservation of Rights.
+The Tribe reserves its right under Section 11(d)(7) of the IGRA to bring an action in the Federal District Court against the State if the Tribe concludes that the State has not negotiated in good faith on further amendments to or terms of this compact.
 The State recognizes the Tribe's right to bring such action, and agrees that nothing in this Agreement shall be interpreted or construed as expressly or implicitly waiving the Tribe's right to bring such an action.
 Each party reserves all rights, arguments and defenses that are available to it under the law, and nothing in this Agreement shall be interpreted or construed as an express or implicit waiver of any such right, argument or defense.
 The Tribe's initiation and pursuit of such an action shall not diminish or otherwise impair its rights under this Agreement.
-By entering into this Agreement, the Tribe reserves its right to assert that the Act of December 17, 1991, 105 Stat.
-1908, stays enforcement of the Johnson Act through December 17, 1992.